Rethinking the Evaluation Protocol of Domain Generalization: New Leaderboards

 \paragraph{Other details}

-Compared with using ImageNet pretrained weights, training from scratch requires many more iterations for the training loss to converge.
-For the modified protocol, we set the number of training iterations to 60,000.
-We also run the algorithms using pretrained weights for the convenience of comparison.
-For DomainNet, we rerun the algorithms with 15,000 iterations instead of 5,000 iterations following \cite{cha2021swad} as the training loss has not converged yet at the iteration of 5,000.
-For NICO++ with pretrained weights, we set the number of iterations to 10,000.
+For PACS, VLCS, and OfficeHome, we set the number of iterations as 5,000 following DomainBed~\cite{gulrajani2020search}.
+For DomainNet, we set it as 15,000 following \citet{cha2021swad} since the training loss has not converged yet at the iteration of 5,000.
+For NICO++, we set it as 10,000.
 To reduce the computational cost of the current DomainBed protocol, for each setting, namely each combination of an algorithm and a pair of training and test domains, we randomly search the hyperparameters over a predefined distribution with 10 trials (instead of 20 trials in DomainBed).
 We use the selected best hyperparameters to run 2 more times with different random seeds (instead of conducting 3 independent hyperparameter searches for each random seed).
 The total cost is training 12 models (instead of 60 models).
-As for the predefined hyperparameter search space, we adjust the space of learning rate from log uniform distribution of $10^{{\rm uniform}(-5,-3.5)}$ to that of $10^{{\rm uniform}(-4.5,-3)}$ because training from scratch requires a relatively higher learning rate.
+As for the predefined hyperparameter search space, we change the search space of MMD gamma from log uniform distribution of $10^{{\rm uniform}(-1,1)}$ to that of $10^{{\rm uniform}(-2,0)}$ otherwise we observe that training loss will not decrease.
 Besides, in all our experiments, we use the Adam optimizer \cite{kingma2014adam} with a Cosine Annealing Scheduler.
-For other details, such as the choice of backbone as ResNet50 and the data augmentation, we follow the settings of DomainBed.
+For details of training from scratch, we put them in \cref{supp:none}.
+For other details, such as data augmentation and data split, we directly follow DomainBed.